-Twin needle, also known as the double needle, remains one of the most disused accessories amongst the professionals and DIYers in the sewing industry.
+Twin needle, also known as the double needle, remains one of the most disused accessories amongst professionals and DIYers in the sewing industry.
 The fear of changing the needle and using the double needle explains why many avoid this fantastic accessory.
-It comes with so much versatility; one question, however, is, can you use a double needle on any sewing machine?
+It comes with so much versatility; one question, however, is, can you use a double-needle on any sewing machine?

 Double needles are 2 needles joined with one shank at the top.
 As long as you are confident about your sewing knits and have a record of outstanding results, this needle will open your world to a whole new dimension.
 Other uses of this needle include pin tucking plus other decorative roles in woven fabrics.

 If you have taken a keen look at most of the t-shirts that you have worn over the years, you might have noticed 2 neat, parallel rows of stitching on sleeves forming the hems, if you have never thought of checking that, please do now.
 As much as these stitches on your t-shirts are done using a commercial cover stitch machine, using a double needle and your regular sewing machine can give you nearly identical stitches!

 The twin needle is employed when you want to do decorative stitches on woven fabric, to produce two parallel stitch lines on fabrics, to make pintucks, when stitching on knit fabric or stretchy material, for sewing seams on thin or lightweight fabric.

 The twin needle is the best for sewing pintucks as it’s time-saving and makes the pintucks appear neat; the time-saving aspect is because the double-needle sews two parallel lines in one go.
 If you use a normal single needle for pintucks, you’ll only stitch a single line at a time, which is time-wasting and tedious.

 For stretch fabrics, the zigzag stitch pattern produced by the bobbin underneath gives room for the threads to stretch along with the fabric so that they won’t snap.